THE GOLDEN RULE

 NOT EVERYBODY HONORS THE GOLDEN RULE

 Human beings are not so hard-wired as to be incapable of acting contrary to the Golden Rule.
 Some, a minority, do indeed act contrary to the Golden Rule, for very selfish reasons.
-Such people are the ones who constitute the oppressive ruling classes in society, people who do not do the useful work but instead exploit and oppress those who do.
+Such people are the ones who constitute (or want to join) the oppressive ruling classes in society, people who do not do the useful work but instead exploit and oppress those who do.

 Human nature, however, is not what the capitalists say it is.
 The capitalists say that it is human nature to be selfish.
 Capitalists say that capitalism is the best of all possible kinds of social systems because it, unlike other social systems, acknowledges this (supposed) fact of human nature and channels the inevitable human selfishness into the creation--for profit--of social wealth.
 This capitalist defense of capitalism is false, as I discuss in detail in "The Capitalist Big Lie about Human Nature."

 The vast majority of people honor and respect the Golden Rule and try as best they can to apply it in the little corner of the world over which they have any real control (as this online book demonstrates).
 Applying the Golden Rule in our society, however is hard.
 It's hard because the ruling elite--that controls all of the major institutions in society and uses its power to manipulate and coerce ordinary people--attacks the Golden Rule, by its actions if not its words.
 The ruling elite refuses to abide by the Golden Rule and does all it can to undermine working class solidarity, which is a key expression of the Golden Rule.
-The fundamental conflict in society is between those who respect the Golden Rule and those who have contempt for it.
+The fundamental conflict in society is between those who respect the Golden Rule by supporting the egalitarian values of no-rich-and-no-poor equality and mutual aid and fairness, and those who have contempt for it.

 When ordinary people make an egalitarian revolution, it will be because they intend to shape all of society by the Golden Rule, and remove from power those with the opposite intent.